jhildenbiddle/css-vars-ponyfill/README.md

 });
 ```

-Updated values are applied in both legacy and modern browsers:
+Values will be updated in both legacy and modern browsers:

-- Legacy browsers will parse, transform, and append CSS once again.
+- In legacy browsers, the ponyfill will fetch, parse, transform, and append
+  legacy-compatible CSS to the DOM once again.

    ```html
    <style id="css-vars-ponyfill">